Topological entropy of Turing complete dynamics: Topological entropy of Turing machines

 where $u_i$ is defined for $i=1,...,n$ and denotes the $i^{\text{th}}$ component of $u$.
 Here, $R_T^j$ denotes the $j$-th iterate of the map $R_T$.
 Usually, the set $S(n,R_T)$ is called the set of $n$-words allowed for the Turing machine $T$.

 In~\cite{Mo2} Moore introduced a generalization of the shift map that he called a \emph{generalized shift}, which is a class of dynamical systems that allows one to describe any Turing machine, and is different from the global transition function $R_T$.
 Let us introduce Moore's idea and how it connects with the dynamics and topological entropy of $(R_T,X_T)$.
+These results will be key to prove the existence of Turing complete diffeomorphisms of the disk with positive topological entropy, cf. Section~\ref{S.app}.

 \begin{definition}[Generalized shift] Let $A$ be a finite set.
 For each $s\in A^\mathbb{Z}$ and $J,J'\in\mathbb Z$, we denote by $s_{[J,J']}$ the finite string containing the elements of $s$ in positions $J$ to $J'$, and we denote by $\oplus$ the operation of string concatenation.
 A generalized shift is a map $\Delta : A^\mathbb{Z}\to A^\mathbb{Z}$ that is given by